 How the NCMD programme protects personal information

-The National Child Mortality Database (NCMD) holds data on all children born in England who died before their 18th birthday.
-National data collection started on 1st April 2019 and in the first instance will continue for the duration of the NCMD Programme, which is currently funded until the end of March 2022.
-The NCMD includes information about children who have died since 1st April 2019 as well as information about children who have died prior to 1st April 2019, but their death review process is still ongoing.
+The National Child Mortality Database (NCMD) Programme holds data on all children born in England who died before their 18th birthday.
+National data collection started on 1st April 2019 and in the first instance will continue for the duration of the NCMD Programme, which is currently funded until the end of June 2023.
+NCMD includes information about children who have died since 1st April 2019 as well as information about children who have died prior to 1st April 2019, but whose death review process was still ongoing after the 1st April 2019.

-Processing of personal data requires a legal basis under GDPR (this includes pseudonymised data).
+Processing of personal and confidential data requires a legal basis under the UK GDPR and the UK DPA 2018 (this includes pseudonymised data) and the common law duty of confidentiality.
 HQIP, as controller, has determined that the most appropriate legal basis for the NCMD is:

 - Article 6 (1) (e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
 The overall aim of the NCMD programme is to drive improvements in the quality of health and social care for children in England and to help reduce premature mortality.
 The design and outputs from this programme will provide the data and intelligence to enable strategic focus on the most significant causes and contributory factors in child mortality in England in the medium and long term.
 They stimulate quality improvement and support organisations to find out if healthcare is being provided in line with nationally agreed standards.
 This processing is therefore undertaken in the public interest.